mbreed-author/mbreed-author.github.io/_posts/2022-01-05-events-notes-5.md

 1. For more details of the divided city of Paris, see the description of Hugh's trip there in *The Hammond Conjecture*.

-2. Ecaf (face) and omi (man) are words from the [Polari](http://chris-d.net/polari/) gay slang language, popular among London homosexuals in the 1960s and brought to public attention by the characters of [Julian and Sandy](https://www.keele.ac.uk/media/keeleuniversity/equaldiversity/polari.pdf) played by Hugh Paddick and Kenneth Williams) in the radio show Round the Horne.
+2. Ecaf (face) and omi (man) are words from the [Polari](http://chris-d.net/polari/) gay slang language, popular among London homosexuals in the 1960s and brought to public attention by the characters of [Julian and Sandy](https://www.keele.ac.uk/media/keeleuniversity/equaldiversity/polari.pdf) played by Hugh Paddick and Kenneth Williams) in the radio show *Round the Horne*.